ChicoFx/TeleportFx/README.md

 TeleportFX is highly configurable via the `tpmod.json` file, which is generated in your server/client `config` folder on the first run.

-**For a detailed explanation of all configuration options and their effects, please see the [[tpmod.json Configuration Details Wiki Page](link-to-your-wiki-page)](https://github.com/ChicoFx/TeleportFx/wiki/Configuration-File-(tpmod.json)).**
+**For a detailed explanation of all configuration options and their effects, please see the [Configuration File](https://github.com/ChicoFx/TeleportFx/wiki/Configuration-File-(tpmod.json)).**

 Remember, you can reload the configuration in-game without a server restart by using the `/tpmodconfig reload` command (requires appropriate permission).